Ramón Pérez (footballer)

 Ramón Osvaldo Pérez Araya (born 28 June 1963) is a Chilean former footballer who played as a forward for clubs in Chile and Switzerland.

 Club career

-A product of Unión Española youth system, Pérez also played for Palestino, Cobreloa, with whom he won the league title in 1992, Deportes Concepción and Deportes Linares in his homeland.
+A product of Unión Española youth system, Pérez also played for Rangers de Talca, Everton, Palestino, Cobreloa, with whom he won the league title in 1992, Deportes Concepción, Deportes Linares and Magallanes in his homeland.

 Abroad, he played in Switzerland for both AC Bellinzona and FC Baden (loan).
 In FC Baden, he coincided with his compatriots Eduardo Soto and Claudio Álvarez.

 International career

 Pérez made four appearances for the Chile senior team from 1988 to 1989.

 Personal life

 He is better known by his nickname Peraca.

 He has worked as a taxi driver.

 In 2018, he involved in a quarrel in the Club Hípico de Santiago and got shot in the right leg while he tried to help a cousin.